Ali Raza

 The term "Sadaqah Wajibah" signifies a mandatory form of charity.
 These charitable acts must be carried out, although they might not be obligatory for every Muslim.
 Instead, their necessity depends on individual actions within the faith.

-Every able Muslim is obligated to pay Sadaqatul Fitr, it's also known as the Zakat al Fitr.
+Every able Muslim is obligated to pay Sadaqatul Fitr, also known as the Zakat al Fitr.
 To be eligible, one must be a Muslim, an adult of sound mind, and financially capable.

-It can be given in the form of wheat or barley, or an equivalent amount in monetary value, typically just a few pounds.
+It can be given in the form of wheat or barley or an equivalent amount in monetary value, typically just a few pounds.
 Muslims must pay it before the Eid Salah to ensure the recipients receive it in time for Eid day.

 Nadhr refers to a self-imposed obligation, often undertaken as a gesture of gratitude, which may involve acts like Sadaqah.
 If one pledges to give charity in this manner, it becomes Sadaqah Wajibah.
 Failure to fulfill such an oath may incur Kaffarah, leading to potential sinfulness.

-“For those who can do it (With hardship), is a compensation, the feeding of one that is indigent.”
+For those who can do it (With hardship), is a compensation, the feeding of one that is indigent.”

 [Surah Baqarah: 184]